What are enzymes?

 Enzymes are proteins produced by all living organisms.
 They are biological catalysts which are responsible for all chemical reactions in nature.
 When your body wants to transform food such as starch in bread or pasta into energy enzymes are used to convert the starch to simple sugars which can be used by your cells.
 Enzymes are efficient, and specific performing typically only one defined reaction over and over again.
 The fact that they come from nature means that they act at moderate pH and temperature conditions which make them sustainable alternatives to chemical processing in the food industry.

 Enzymes have been used in food production for thousands of years.
 Our early ancestors discovered that cows stomach could turn milk into cheese.
-Today, we use enzymes in the manufacture of everything from bread, wine, beer, juice and dairy processing and much more besides.
+Today, we use enzymes in food to manufacture of everything from bread, wine, beer, juice and dairy processing and much more besides.
 Enzymes are a natural way to keep bread softer for longer, they enable us to use local grains like cassava to make beer and make dairy products suitable for those with lactose intolerance.

 How Can Enzymes be Used for Nutrition & Health?